-BMO Mutual Funds and BMO Target Education Portfolios are offered by BMO Investments Inc., a financial services firm and separate legal entity from Bank of Montreal.
+BMO Mutual Funds and BMO LifeStage Plus Funds are offered by BMO Investments Inc., a financial services firm and separate legal entity from Bank of Montreal.

 Commissions, trailing commissions, management fees and expenses may be associated with mutual fund investments and the use of an asset allocation service.
-Please read fund facts or the prospectus of the mutual funds in which investments may be made before investing, including mutual fund investments under an asset allocation service.
+Please read the prospectus of the mutual funds in which investments may be made before investing, including mutual fund investments under an asset allocation service.
 Mutual funds are not guaranteed or covered by the Canada Deposit Insurance Corporation, the Régie de l'assurance-dépôts du Québec or by any other government deposit insurer, their values change frequently and past performance may not be repeated.

-[®] "BMO (M-bar Roundel symbol)" is a registered trademark of Bank of Montreal, used under licence.
+® "BMO (M-bar Roundel symbol)" and "Making Money Make Sense" are registered trade-marks of Bank of Montreal, used under licence.